Sell USDINR; target of 73.55 - 73.45: ICICI Direct

-ICICI Direct US$INR futures fell on Wednesday as the dollar index retreated and domestic equities recovered slightly, leading to rupee appreciation•
+ICICI Direct US$INR futures traded flat to positive on Tuesday as the dollar index remained steady against a basket of major currencies.

 ICICI Direct's currency report on USDINR